Random Polynomials in Several Complex Variables: Convergence in probability

 The following is a multivariate version of Theorem 5.2 of \cite{BD}; it is a restatement of Theorem 7.5 of \cite{BD}.
 The key ingredient is a version of the Kolmogorov-Rogozin inequality stated as Theorem 5.1 of \cite{BD}.
+It is important to observe that this inequality applies to {\it sequences} of random coefficients but not to arrays.

 \begin{theorem} Let $\{ b_j \}$ be a sequence of nonzero complex numbers satisfying

 Let $\{a_j\}$ be i.i.d. complex random variables satisfying $\mathbb P(|a_j|>e^{|z|})=o(1/|z|^d)$.
 Then

 in probability.